A higher order numerical method for singularly perturbed elliptic problems with characteristic boundary layers: Numerical examples

 \section{Numerical examples}

-In this final section, we estimate the global accuracy of the fitted scheme (\ref{discrete-weak-form}), when it is applied to three test problems.
-In all three test problems, we relax the theoretical data constraints imposed in Assumption (\ref{assume}).
-For convenience, we have simply taken $M=N$ in all of these numerical experiments and the global orders of local convergence are estimated using the double-mesh principle \cite[\S 8.6]{fhmos}.
+In this final section, we estimate the global accuracy of the fitted scheme (\ref{discrete-weak-form}), when it is applied to {\cbl four} test problems.
+In all {\cbl of these} test problems, we relax the theoretical data constraints imposed in Assumption (\ref{assume}).
+For convenience, we have simply taken $M=N$ in all of these numerical experiments. {\cbl For the first three test problems the exact solution is not known} and the global orders of local convergence are estimated using the double-mesh principle \cite[\S 8.6]{fhmos}.
 For each particular value of $\ve \in R_\ve :=\{ 2^{-i}, i=0,1,2,\ldots 20 \}$ and $N \in R_N: =\{ 2^{-j}, j=3,4,5\ldots 10 \}$, let $U^N(x_i,y_j)$ denote the nodal values of the computed solution and $\bar U^N$ is the bilinear interpolant of these nodal values, where $N$ denotes the number of mesh elements used in each co-ordinate direction.
 Define the maximum local two-mesh global differences $ D^N_\ve$ and the parameter-uniform two-mesh global differences $D^N$ by

 Then, for any particular value of $\ve $ and $N$, the local orders of global convergence are denoted by $\bar p ^{N}_\ve$ and, for any particular value of $N$ and {\it all values of $\ve $}, the parameter-uniform global orders of convergence $\bar p ^N$ are defined, respectively, by